caseyg/awesome/README.md

 *   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

-*   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
-It’s Python-based and agnostic to any model, API, or database.
+*   [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a powerful tool for building and deploying AI-powered agents and workflows.

 *   [openai/SWELancer-Benchmark](https://github.com/openai/SWELancer-Benchmark) - This repo contains the dataset and code for the paper "SWE-Lancer: Can Frontier LLMs Earn $1 Million from Real-World Freelance Software Engineering?"